top of page

 Book Reviews

-JADT publishes book reviews of monographs published within the last three years.
+JADT publishes book reviews of monographs published within the last two years.
 This list of recommended and nominated titles for review is refreshed annually.
 Reviews are usually 800 to 1000 words for a single review.
 To propose a book review in advance, please contact the editor at jadtbookreviews@gmail.com.

 Click here for the complete JADT Style Guide